MicrosoftDocs/security/zero-trust/deploy/identity.md

 ### I. Cloud identity federates with on-premises identity systems

-Azure Active Directory (AD) enables strong authentication, a point of integration for endpoint security, and the core of your user-centric policies to guarantee least-privileged access.
-Azure AD's Conditional Access capabilities are the policy decision point for access to resources based on user identity, environment, device health, and risk—verified explicitly at the point of access.
-We will show how you can implement a Zero Trust identity strategy with Azure AD.
+Microsoft Entra ID enables strong authentication, a point of integration for endpoint security, and the core of your user-centric policies to guarantee least-privileged access.
+Microsoft Entra Conditional Access capabilities are the policy decision point for access to resources based on user identity, environment, device health, and risk—verified explicitly at the point of access.
+We will show how you can implement a Zero Trust identity strategy with Microsoft Entra ID.

 :::image type="content" source="../media/diagram-steps-box-identity-1.png" alt-text="Diagram of the steps within phase 1 of the initial deployment objectives." border="true":::

+<a name='connect-all-of-your-users-to-azure-ad-and-federate-with-on-premises-identity-systems'></a>

-#### Connect all of your users to Azure AD and federate with on-premises identity systems
+#### Connect all of your users to Microsoft Entra ID and federate with on-premises identity systems

 Maintaining a healthy pipeline of your employees' identities and the necessary security artifacts (groups for authorization and endpoints for extra access policy controls) puts you in the best place to use consistent identities and controls in the cloud.

 Follow these steps:

 1. [Choose an authentication option](https://aka.ms/auth-options).
-Azure AD provides you the best brute force, DDoS, and password spray protection, but make the decision that's right for your organization and your compliance needs.
+Microsoft Entra ID provides you the best brute force, DDoS, and password spray protection, but make the decision that's right for your organization and your compliance needs.

 2. Only bring the identities you absolutely need.
 For example, use going to the cloud as an opportunity to leave behind service accounts that only make sense on-premises.
 Leave on-premises privileged roles behind.

 3. If your enterprise has more than 100,000 users, groups, and devices combined [build a high performance sync box](https://aka.ms/aadconnectperf) that will keep your life cycle up to date.

+<a name='establish-your-identity-foundation-with-azure-ad'></a>

-#### Establish your Identity Foundation with Azure AD
+#### Establish your Identity Foundation with Microsoft Entra ID

 A Zero Trust strategy requires verifying explicitly, using least-privileged access principles, and assuming breach.
-Azure AD can act as the policy decision point to enforce your access policies based on insights on the user, endpoint, target resource, and environment.
+Microsoft Entra ID can act as the policy decision point to enforce your access policies based on insights on the user, endpoint, target resource, and environment.

 Take this step:

- - Put Azure AD in the path of every access request.
-This connects every user and every app or resource through one identity control plane and provides Azure AD with the signal to make the best possible decisions about the authentication/authorization risk.
+ - Put Microsoft Entra ID in the path of every access request.
+This connects every user and every app or resource through one identity control plane and provides Microsoft Entra ID with the signal to make the best possible decisions about the authentication/authorization risk.
 In addition, single sign-on and consistent policy guardrails provide a better user experience and contribute to productivity gains.

+<a name='integrate-all-your-applications-with-azure-ad'></a>

-#### Integrate all your applications with Azure AD
+#### Integrate all your applications with Microsoft Entra ID

 Single sign-on prevents users from leaving copies of their credentials in various apps and helps avoid users get used to surrendering their credentials due to excessive prompting.

 Also make sure you do not have multiple IAM engines in your environment.
-Not only does this diminish the amount of signal that Azure AD sees, allowing bad actors to live in the seams between the two IAM engines, it can also lead to poor user experience and your business partners becoming the first doubters of your Zero Trust strategy.
+Not only does this diminish the amount of signal that Microsoft Entra ID sees, allowing bad actors to live in the seams between the two IAM engines, it can also lead to poor user experience and your business partners becoming the first doubters of your Zero Trust strategy.

 Follow these steps:

 1. [Integrate modern enterprise applications](/azure/active-directory/manage-apps/plan-sso-deployment) that speak OAuth2.0 or SAML.

-2. For Kerberos and form-based auth applications, [integrate them using the Azure AD Application Proxy](/azure/active-directory/manage-apps/application-proxy-deployment-plan).
+2. For Kerberos and form-based auth applications, [integrate them using the Microsoft Entra application proxy](/azure/active-directory/manage-apps/application-proxy-deployment-plan).

-3. If you publish your legacy applications using application delivery networks/controllers, use Azure AD to [integrate](/azure/active-directory/manage-apps/secure-hybrid-access) with most of the major ones (such as Citrix, Akamai, and F5).
+3. If you publish your legacy applications using application delivery networks/controllers, use Microsoft Entra ID to [integrate](/azure/active-directory/manage-apps/secure-hybrid-access) with most of the major ones (such as Citrix, Akamai, and F5).

 4. To help discover and migrate your apps off of ADFS and existing/older IAM engines, review [resources and tools](/azure/active-directory/manage-apps/migration-resources).